Courses and Continued Medical Education

 Only for Mexico City and the State of Mexico

-Article seven of the General Law for the inclusion of disability aims to implement awareness-raising, training and updating programmes for medical and administrative personnel for the care of the disabled population.
+Article seven of the General Law for the inclusion of disability aims to implement awareness-raising, training and updating programs for medical and administrative personnel for the care of the disabled population.
 In conjunction with the social interests of the Mexican population, we take the opportunity to create this basic sign Language course.

 According to the National Survey of Demographic Dynamics 2014: of the national total of patients with disabilities, 33.5% is characterized by a decrease in auditory capacity.
 Academically, it is essential that primary health care personnel be able to provide quality care through both effective and efficient communication.